Central African Republic–Germany relations

-German-Central African relations are foreign relations between the Central African Republic (CAR) and Germany.
+Central African Republic-Germany relations are the bilateral relations between the Central African Republic (CAR) and Germany.
 The relations between both countries are described by the Federal Foreign Office as "problem-free, but of low intensity".
 Since the closure of the German Embassy in Bangui, the German Embassy in Cameroon has been responsible for relations with the Central African Republic.
 The Central African Republic is one of the few countries that does not have its own embassy in Germany.
 The Central African Embassy in Paris is responsible for relations with Germany.

 History

 The baltic German African explorer Georg Schweinfurth discovered the Uelle River in 1870 and explored areas located in what is now the Central African Republic.
 In 1911, the Morocco-Congo Treaty annexed the Mbaïki region to the Kamerun colony, and parts of the modern territory were thus under German colonial administration for a time.
-The following year, Heinrich Sartorius took up his post as the first ambassador.